"

 Find a small plastic object (such as a food container) and slide it on a kitchen table by giving it a gentle tap.
 Now spray water on the table, simulating a light shower of rain.
 What happens now when you give the object the same-sized tap?
 Now add a few drops of (vegetable or olive) oil on the surface of the water and give the same tap.
 What happens now?
 This latter situation is particularly important for drivers to note, especially after a light rain shower.
 Why?

 Many people have experienced the slipperiness of walking on ice.
 However, many parts of the body, especially the joints, have much smaller coefficients of friction—often three or four times less than ice.
 A joint is formed by the ends of two bones, which are connected by thick tissues.
 The knee joint is formed by the lower leg bone (the tibia) and the thighbone (the femur).
 The hip is a ball (at the end of the femur) and socket (part of the pelvis) joint.
 The ends of the bones in the joint are covered by cartilage, which provides a smooth, almost glassy surface.
 The joints also produce a fluid (synovial fluid) that reduces friction and wear.
-A damaged or arthritic joint can be replaced by an artificial joint ((Figure)).
+A damaged or arthritic joint can be replaced by an artificial joint (Figure 30.2).
 These replacements can be made of metals (stainless steel or titanium) or plastic (polyethylene), also with very small coefficients of friction.

 Two X-x rays of an artificial knee replacement are shown.